fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 A Shards program flows from left to right, top to bottom.
 Wires are scheduled on the Mesh, and they are run in the order they are scheduled in.

-To gain better control of the flow in your Shards program, you can employ some of the functions described here.
+To gain better control of the flow in your Shards program, you can employ some of the methods described here.

 ## Do / Dispatch

 [`Do`](../../../reference/shards/General/Do) and [`Dispatch`](../../../reference/shards/General/Dispatch) allows you to run a Wire without having to schedule it on a Mesh.
 This is useful when you wish to reuse a Wire multiple times, similar to a function.

 `Do` disables passthrough, while `Dispatch` has it enabled.
-This means that `Dispatch` will have its output ignored at the end, while an output can be retrieved from the end of a Wire started with `Do`.
+Passthrough determines whether the input entering the Wire can pass through the Wire unaltered.

+Since `Do` has passthrough **disabled**:

+- Any changes to the input is kept and produced as the Wire's output.

+Since `Dispatch` has passthrough **enabled**:

+- The value entering the Wire can pass through unaltered.

+- The Wire's actual output is ignored.

 ![Difference in Passthrough.](assets/do-dispatch-difference.png)

-In the example below, John starts with five apples.
-He wishes to share them equally with a friend, and thus checks if it can be divided by two.
-He then takes another apple and checks again.
+In the example below:

+1. John starts with five apples.

+2. He wishes to share them equally with a friend,

+3. and thus checks if it can be divided by two.

+4. He then takes another apple and checks again.

 We define two Wires - `add-apple` and `can-it-be-shared` to carry out these tasks.

 === "Command"
     ```{.clojure .annotate linenums="1"}